joshuaboniface/rffmpeg/README.md

     1. The FFmpeg process writes the output files to the NFS-mounted temporary transcoding directory.

     1. Jellyfin reads the output files from the NFS-exported temporary transcoding directory and plays back normally.

+1. `rffmpeg` will also be used during other tasks in Jellyfin that require `ffmpeg`, for instance image extraction during library scans and subtitle extraction.